Secbez Docs

 All other findingsPass

-Enforcing checks
+Enforcing merge checks

-1. Go to your GitHub repository settings
+1. Go to your GitHub repository Settings → Branches.

-3. Enable Require status checks to pass before merging
+3. Enable Require status checks to pass before merging.

-4. Select the Secbez Security Scan check
+4. Select the Secbez Security Scan check.

 Customizing policy